 import 'package:splitio/splitio.dart';

-object at all times (singleton pattern) and reusing it throughout your application.
+object once as a singleton and reusing it throughout your application.

-Include the API key for the environment that you are setting up the SDK for.
-The API key is available on your Organization Settings page, on the API keys tab.
-Select the "Client-side" type.
-This is a special type of API token with limited privileges to be used on mobile clients.
-Learn more about API keys.
+Configure the plugin with the SDK key for the Split environment that you would like to access.
+The SDK key is available in the Split UI, on your Admin settings page, API keys section.
+Select a client-side SDK API key.
+This is a special type of API token with limited privileges for use in browsers or mobile clients.
+See API keys to learn more.

 Using the plugin